Goffaux-Lab/how-to-use-goffaux-lab/README.md

 In order to make one of your personal repositories appear on the Goffaux-Lab page, go to your repository:

- 1. Click the **fork** button
+ 1. Click the **fork** button.
- 2. Make sure the Goffaux-Lab is selected as the destination
+ 2. Make sure the Goffaux-Lab is selected as the destination.
- 3. Click 'create fork'
+ 3. Click 'create fork'.

 ![fork_from_personal_to_lab](images/fork_from_personal_to_lab.png)